Climbing Mount Kilimanjaro?

 This dream was 40 years in the making.
 If it didn't work out, that would crush her, right?

-My mother was actually totally chilled about it.
+My mother was actually super chilled about it.
 For her it was all about the experience.
 Being in Africa, seeing the mountain, trekking through the different climate zones, returning from the harsh, lifeless upper slopes to the teeming jungles below...
 That kind of thing.

 But I wasn't chilled!
 The pressure was huge.
 This HAD to work out, it just had to.
 It had to be perfect.